 Please join us in celebrating the service of deaf Peace Corp Volunteers.
 As we look back on the meaning of past contributions to world peace and the betterment of deaf people’s lives, we also look forward to addressing enduring challenges.

-The Peace Corps traces its roots and mission to 1960, when then Senator John F. Kennedy challenged students at the University of Michigan to serve their country in the cause of peace by living and working in developing countries.
+The Peace Corps traces its roots and mission to 1960, when then-Senator John F. Kennedy challenged students at the University of Michigan to serve their country in the cause of peace by living and working in developing countries.
 From that inspiration grew an agency of the federal government devoted to world peace and friendship.

-Since that time, 200,000+ Peace Corps Volunteers have served in 139 host countries to work on issues ranging from AIDS education to information technology and environmental preservation.Julie Hochgesang's Class in Kenya.
-Credit: Julie Hochgesang
+Since that time, more than 200,000 Peace Corps Volunteers have served in 139 host countries to work on issues ranging from AIDS education to information technology and environmental preservation.

-A panel discussion with eight Returned Peace Corps Volunteers was also held on opening day of the exhibition.
-Volunteers who served from 1978 – 2009 in Kenya, Ecuador, and the Philippines shared their experiences of teaching, language use and importation, and secondary projects such as HIV/AIDS awareness training.
+A panel discussion with eight Returned Peace Corps Volunteers was also held on the opening day of the exhibition.
+Volunteers who served from 1978 to 2009 in Kenya, Ecuador, and the Philippines shared their experiences of teaching, language use and importation, and secondary projects such as HIV/AIDS awareness training.
 They spoke of attitudes about the abilities of deaf people and how their work helped to enlighten the community and give hope to families with deaf children.

-Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.
+Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.

-Copyright © 2021 Gallaudet University.
+Copyright © 2022 Gallaudet University.
 All rights reserved.

-800 Florida Avenue NE Washington, D.C.
+800 Florida Avenue NE, Washington, D.C.
 20002